Call Grillo Law for a FREE consultation.

 More specifically as well, where an employer contributes to an individual insurance plan, these may also be considered a taxable benefit.

-If you feel that you have been unfairly treated by your insurance company, or they have breached their contractual obligations, the first step you should take is to consult with an experienced legal professional such as the lawyers at Grillo Barristers.
+If you feel that you have been unfairly treated by your insurance company, or they have breached their contractual obligations, the first step you should take is to consult with an experienced legal professional such as the lawyers at Grillo Law.
 Your lawyer will access your case and advise you on the scope of your legal options.
 If it is decided that it is in your best interest to proceed with a claim against your insurer, your lawyer will commence a Statement of Claim against the company.
 Disclosures of information will be exchanged and you may have to attend a hearing or deposition, where lawyers will ask you questions under oath.
-Rest assured that we at Grillo Barristers are well versed in negotiation strategies and will help you with the legal process.
+Rest assured that we at Grillo Law are well versed in negotiation strategies and will help you with the legal process.

 If the insurance company agrees that I am still entitled to benefits, what are the different ways that my settlement can be paid to me?